HollowMan6/Building-CCTV/README.md

 Finally, we can verify the success of streaming through VLC playback, and enter "rtsp://<\server ip>: <\rtsp port number>/<\video Stream name>" in the address of streaming media.

 You can also use ffplay for testing.
-You can run ffplay with the script I wrote (. / play-stream. sh), open a new terminal, open the cloned project directory, and enter the following commands in the terminal:
+You can run ffplay with the [script](./play-stream.sh) I wrote, open a new terminal, open the cloned project directory, and enter the following commands in the terminal:

 ```sh
 sh play-stream.sh